Impact of Sterilization Conditions on the Mechanical Properties of 3D-Printed Custom Resin Solutions Custom Guide Resin

 C (134°C) 3216 107.2

-Despite a slight reduction in flexural strength, the decrease remained within clinically acceptable limits.
-The decrease was less pronounced at 134°C, suggesting that this higher temperature may be preferable for sterilization.
-However, the differences between both sterilization conditions were minor, allowing both protocols to be confidently used in clinical practice.
+A small reduction in flexural strength was observed after sterilization; however, values remained within clinically acceptable limits.
+The decrease was less pronounced at 134°C, suggesting that the 134°C protocol may be preferable when prioritizing mechanical stability.
+Importantly, differences between the two sterilization protocols were limited, indicating that both can be used confidently in clinical practice.

 References